-The three pillars of photography was mentioned in one of my very early posts which covered the different shooting modes of the camera.
-If you have explored the camera beyond the automatic mode, you must have definitely heard of the terms aperture, shutter speed and ISO .
-They are nothing but the elements whose values when rightly balanced , helps achieve a correctly exposed photograph.
+Exposure triangle and photography tips for beginners - The three pillars of photography were mentioned in one of my very early posts on photography for beginners which covered the different shooting modes of the camera.
+If you have explored the camera beyond the automatic mode, you must have heard of the terms aperture, shutter speed, and ISO.
+They are nothing but the elements whose values when rightly balanced, help achieve a correctly exposed photograph.

 When a photograph is too bright, we say it is overexposed and if it is too dark it is said to be underexposed.
-If we rightly balance the three elements mentioned above ,we can get a great result.
-Manual mode of the camera can be used to set all the three elements as desired.
+If we rightly balance the three elements mentioned above, we can get a great result.
+The manual mode of the camera can be used to set all three elements as desired.

 APERTURE :

 - For portraits, wider apertures like f/1.4, f/2.0 etc will work perfectly.
-They uses a shallow depth of field as well ,helps the subject to be in focus and blurs the background ,also called bokeh.
+They use a shallow depth of field as well, which helps the subject to be in focus and blurs the background, also called bokeh.

-- Most lens are sharpest at f/5.6 or f/8 but photographers are ready to compromise some sharpness for subject isolation and bokeh.
+- Most lenses are sharpest at f/5.6 or f/8 but photographers are ready to compromise some sharpness for subject isolation and bokeh.

 SHUTTER SPEED :